Cadeillac/milouna-bear/README.md

 ## Disclaimer

 This app is for educational purposes only.
 Users are responsible for ensuring they have the legal right to download any games.

+All credit goes to the original author of Milou.
+I have only added additional sources.